Green Beans Almondine

 Instructions

 - Bring a large pot of water to a boil.
 Season the water liberally with kosher salt (it should be very salty to taste).
 Salting the cooking water aggressively accomplishes two tasks: it ensures that the green beans will be seasoned properly inside and out, and also helps them retain their bright green color after cooking.
-For make ahead tips, please read the 'tips for success' box at the bottom of this recipe thoroughly.
+For make ahead tips, please read the notes section at the bottom of this recipe thoroughly.

 - Blanch the green beans for 4 to 5 minutes, stirring occasionally, or until they are crisp-tender and slightly squeaky between your teeth.
 It is important that the green beans be slightly undercooked as they will be transferred directly to the skillet and will continue cooking during this time.